arpit6232/Sensor_Fusion_PES/README.md

 ## Project Goal and Repository Comments

 - Objective: To tie into the MMA8451Q accelerometer over I2C.
-Change the LED colors in response to the device orientation, and also use the LED (blinking pattern) to show sudden acceleration.
+Change the LED colors (PWM) in response to the device orientation, and also use the LED (blinking pattern) to show sudden acceleration.

 - _Contains_
 Code for Final Project for Principals of Embedded Systems Software, ECEN-5813, Fall 2020